cfgbengaluru24/Team-29/README.md

 # Team-29
-# Gamified Training Management System
+# TrASST

 ## Project Name
-Gamified Training Management System
+TrASST

 ## Description
-The Gamified Training Management System is a web application designed to enhance training experiences by incorporating gamification techniques.
+It is a web application designed to enhance training experiences by incorporating gamification techniques.
 This project features an Admin Dashboard, Trainer information management, a user registration and login system, and an FAQ section.
 The frontend is built using React, while the backend is developed with Flask.

 ## Table of Contents
 - [Project Setup](#project-setup)